Getting Started¶

 manager

-mode: the is the default running mode of the operator.
-TheSoftwareFactory's
+mode: this is the default running mode of the operator.
+TheSoftwareFactory

-must be installed into the cluster, and the operator watches for aCR
+CRD must be installed in the cluster, and the operator watches for aCR

 to reconcile the state in the namespace. - the